Shiran-Yuan/SlimmeRF/README.md

 0.0 0.0 1.0 0.0
 0.0 0.0 0.0 1.0
 ```
-(After double-blind review we will host the adjusted .zip file in our own Google Drive and link there instead. )

 After installation, the structure of the `data` directory should be as follows:
 <details>
   <summary>